emmanilsson/Microbit-project/README.md

   * Javascript

+## Quick quide

+  * Download all the necessary software
+  * Make sure you have the required hardware
+  * Download the .zip file
+  * Flash scripts to the micro:bit sensors
+  * Run Python script for logging to the database
+  * Start up server in Cygwin
+  * Open browser to use web application

 ## Get started!

 Start by downloading all the necessary files for the project.
-This includes the folder named "kmom05", the six scripts for the micro:bit sensors ("reciever", "senderXXX").
+This includes the folder named "kmom05", the six scripts for the micro:bit sensors ("reciever.py", "senderXXX.py").

 Download the .zip file containing the following files/folders: